NeuroNav

 The Problem

-Electric and hybrid vehicles have created an invisible crisis for blind pedestrians.
-Research documents a 37% increase in pedestrian-vehicle accidents involving blind individuals when comparing electric vehicles to traditional combustion engines.
+Electric and hybrid vehicles have created an invisible accessibility crisis.
+Research documented a 37% increase in pedestrian-vehicle accidents involving blind individuals when compared with traditional combustion vehicles.

 User Voices from Research